xtuml/bridgepoint/doc-bridgepoint/notes/8458_model_element_move_tests/8458_Model_Element_Move_Tests.dnt.md

   * 7. p2/impl2 canvas contains "Unassigned Imported Class", the graphics are correct.
   * 8. Restart BridgePoint
   * 9. Open the p1/impl/refs canvas, the imported class is gone.
-  * 10. Open the p2/impl2 canvas, the Unassigned Imported Class shows
+  * 10. The p2/impl2 canvas is empty.

 7.28 Move package causing downgrade in destination (Uses test model [2.6](#2.6))
   * 1. Open the canvas for movetest/p1/impl